 There are a lot of hotels which are having a unique theme and are boutique in nature.

-A lot of the Tree house hotels can also come under the Boutique hotels umbrella.
+A lot of the Treehouse hotels can also come under the Boutique hotels umbrella.

-The Best Boutique Hotels in the world
+Some of the Best Boutique Hotels in the world

 We saved the best for the last, didn’t we?